 The Well-being of Future Generations (Wales) Act 2015 requires Newport City Council to set Well-being Objectives in its Corporate Plan.
-As a public body, Newport Council is also responsible for delivering services (statutory and non-statutory) to residents, businesses, and visitors across Newport.
+As a public body, Newport City Council is also responsible for delivering services (statutory and non-statutory) to residents, businesses, and visitors across Newport.
 We will inherently encounter opportunities and risks that may prevent, disrupt, impact or enhance the delivery of the Council services and achieve the objectives in the Corporate Plan.
 How the Council responds and manages these opportunities and risks is important to ensure resources are being used efficiently and effectively to maximise value for money and to minimise and/or prevent the risk impacting services, communities, and citizens in Newport.

-The Council's Risk Management Policy provides an overview of the Council's approach and its appetite for managing opportunities and risk.
-To provide assurance on the Council's Risk Management approach, the Corporate Risk Register provides assurance on the most significant risks that the Council was managing in the last quarter.
+In March 2024, Newport City Council's Cabinet approved the Council's new Risk Management Policy and risk appetite statement.
+Following this approval, the Risk Management Policy will come into effect from 1st April 2024 and will be reported in Quarter 1 of 2024/25.
+The Corporate Risk Register provides assurance on the most significant risks that the Council was managing in the last quarter.

-Officers across the Council regularly manage risk in the course of their duties whether this is health and safety risks, civil contingencies including Covid-19, safeguarding risks to children, young people, adults and carers or risks to assets, buildings, and Council employees.
+Officers across the Council regularly manage risk in the course of their duties whether this is health and safety risks, civil contingencies, safeguarding risks to children, young people, adults and carers or risks to assets, buildings, and council employees.
 The relevant service area(s) and professional disciplines will be assessing and managing these risks as required and reporting these through their own reporting mechanisms.
-In accordance with the Council's Risk Management Policy, any new, escalated / de-escalated, and closed risks in the Corporate Risk Register are presented to the Council's Executive Board for decision.
+In accordance with the Council's Risk Management Policy, any new, escalated / deescalated, and closed risks in the Corporate Risk Register are presented to the Council's Executive Board for decision.